 The hills at the head of Chep Bay are low enough for you to pass without anoxia--the easiest inland passage for Terran tourists.
 So let's take a hypothetical detour.
-No, don't take the trek in reality--stick to the Bethura, it's far pleasanter, believe me.
+No, don't take the trek in reality--stick to the Good Ship Bethura, it's far pleasanter, believe me.
 You can't even find a caravan to take you.
 No caravans.
-Why go inland?
+Why trade inland?
 No reason to, and excellent reason not to.
 Sand- and dust-storms aren't rare; and the dust is salty and alkaline, a lung irritant.

 Why?
 This desert, the South Flank, has huge salt lakes--the world's largest.
 Shallow Lake Yarlu varies year to year-occasionally swelling to 100,000 sq km (40,000 sq mi, bigger than Lake Superior or Victoria) or as small as 15,000 sq km (6000 sq mi, more like Lake Chad or the Great Salt Lake in a wet year.)

 Satellite lakes to the east and west never get larger than Chad or Australia's Lake Eyre, and sometimes dry up almost entirely.
 An uncertain country.

 The coastal peoples tell stories--half myth, half gross-out joke--about a God of Flies living in Lake Yarlu, indeed creating the lake out of the collective worship of its billions of followers.
 It may have a little basis in fact; the fly population, always bad, swells in wet years.
 Here's a scene from a Bethura production--I'm not going inland to one of the raspy, comic tribal plays on the same subject.
 More authentic but... too many bugs.